fastapi/fastapi/docs/tr/docs/tutorial/static-files.md

 All these parameters can be different than "`static`", adjust them with the needs and specific details of your own application.

-## More info
+## Daha Fazla Bilgi

-For more details and options check <a href="https://www.starlette.io/staticfiles/" class="external-link" target="_blank">Starlette's docs about Static Files</a>.
+Daha fazla bilgi ve seçenek için <a href="https://www.starlette.io/staticfiles/" class="external-link" target="_blank">Starlette'nin Statik Dosyalar hakkındaki dokümantasyonuna</a> bakın.